Tyred/Tyred.github.io/_pages/about.md

 I'm currently an AI Research Engineer at Samsung R&D Institute Brazil, doing research on Deep Learning for health applications on Samsung smartphones and wearables.

-I received my Bachelor’s in Computer Science from the Federal University of São Carlos in 2022.
-During my time as an undergraduate I've accomplished two Undergraduate Research projects funded from FAPESP working with [Prof. Diego Furtado Silva](https://sites.google.com/view/diegofsilva), both in Machine Learning and Data Mining fields.
+I received my Bachelor’s in Computer Science from the Federal University of São Carlos, Brazil in 2022.
+During my time as an undergraduate I've accomplished two [Undergraduate Research Projects](https://bv.fapesp.br/en/pesquisador/704216/yuri-gabriel-aragao-da-silva/) funded from The São Paulo Research Foundation working with [Prof. Diego Furtado Silva](https://sites.google.com/view/diegofsilva), both in Machine Learning and Data Mining fields.
 I've also worked at Samsung as an Aritificial Intelligence R&D Intern.